 When threatened, these tomato frogs secrete a white mucus from their skin that can be unsettling to look at.
 This mucus isn’t actually toxic, but it can be quite irritating if it gets in your mouth or eyes.
-Tomato frogs can live from between six and eight years.
+Tomato frogs can live for between six and eight years.
 Adult tomato frogs can range from being deep red to yellow-orange in color.

 The comet moth is also called the Madagascan moon moth and is considered to be one of the most beautiful moths in the world.
 Its wingspan can get as big as seven inches across, also making it one of the most giant moths in the world.

 No one knows just how many of these there are in the world, which makes it difficult to determine whether they’re endangered or not.
 The female can lay between 120-150 eggs in one day, but so few of these will make it to adulthood.
-Add to the fact that some of these eggs are removed and sold in international trade makes it even more challenging to determine their status.
+Add the fact that some of these eggs are removed and sold in international trade makes it even more challenging to determine their status.